rackerlabs/rackspace-how-to/content/general/reissue-or-revoke-and-replace-rackspace-ssl-certificates.md

 This article provides instructions for reissuing or revoking and replacing Rackspace Secure Sockets Layer (SSL) certificates by using the Rackspace Control Panel.

-### Reissue or revoke and replace an SSL certificate.

 Use the following steps to reissue or revoke and replace the certificates:

 1. Log in to [my.rackspace.com](https://my.rackspace.com).